Professor of Comparative Studies

 Watson and Sidonie Smith co-authored Reading Autobiography: A Guide for Interpreting Life Narratives (second, expanded edition, 2010).
 Life Writing in the Long Run: A Smith & Watson Autobiography Studies Reader, a collection of their essays over a quarter-century, is available in print, e-book, and open-access formats (Michigan Publishing Services, 2017).
 They have co-edited and introduced five volumes: Before They Could Vote: American Women's Autobiographical Writing, 1819-1919 (2006); Interfaces: Women, Autobiography, Image, Performance (2002); Women, Autobiography, Theory: A Reader (1998); Getting a Life: Everyday Uses of Autobiography (1996); and De/Colonizing the Subject: The Politics of Gender in Women’s Autobiography (1992).
 Smith and Watson have also co-authored numerous essays in the areas of testimony, graphic narratives, and autobiographical performance and media.
 Watson has published solo essays in several areas of life writing, including four essays on Alison Bechdel’s Fun Home; contemporary memoir; graphic memoir; autoethnography; autobiographical posthumanism; and Charlotte Salomon’s Life? or Theatre?
 (Leben? oder Theater?).

 Watson has lectured widely, both solo and with Sidonie Smith, in Germany, Hungary, Spain, the Netherlands, Belgium, Poland, Croatia and England, as well as giving keynotes and lectures in the US, Canada and Australia.
 She has held Fulbrights to Senegal and Austria, been a visiting lecturer in Hungary, and served as an outside evaluator for dissertations, tenure and promotion cases at several universities in the US and internationally.
-She currently serves on the advisory or editorial boards of a/b: Auto/Biography Studies; and the Palgrave Series on: Studies in Life Writing; Literary Anthropology; and Mediating Kinship, Representation and Difference.
+She currently serves on the advisory or editorial boards of a/b: Auto/Biography Studies; and the Palgrave Series on: Studies in Life Writing and Literary Anthropology.

 Learn more about Watson's current research at her research page.